SenteonLLC/senteonllc.github.io/version/latest/Directory.md

 # Senteon Documentation Directory
-This is the documentation knowledge base for Senteon solutions.
+This is the documentation knowledge base for Senteon.
 You can navigate directly into the relevant category for the information you are looking for.

 - [Quickstart](QuickStart.md)